jpedro/jpedro.github.io/scrum.md

 - ❌ Sprint Review

-  Don't wait for the "sprint" to be over to **show** something.
+  Problem: Don't wait for the sprint to be over to **show** something.

 - ❌ Sprint Retrospective

-  Don't wait for the "sprint" to be over to **say** something.
+  Problem: Don't wait for the sprint to be over to **say** something.

 - ❌ Backlog Refinement

-  Superfulous, it's part of planning.
+  Problem: Superfulous, it's part of planning.

-## Problems